kk3844/wyzebridge/README.md

 ## Managing your devices

-Unfortunately you must still pair the devices through the console.
+Unfortunately you must still pair/unpair the devices through the console.
 This feature may be added in a future date but a lack in good documentation for Hubitat and my inexperience in device handlers makes this limitation a reality!

-### To add a device:
+### To pair a device:
 1. Ensure the Wyze Telnet Link device has been stopped.
 To do this, click the Disconnect Telnet button on the device page.
 You should see TelnetSession and WyzeHubUSB turn to Disconnected.
 1. SSH to your Pi and go to the /home/pi/WyzeSensePy-master directory.
 1. Run sample.py: sudo python sample.py (yes, you must use sudo to access the hidraw device)